 If you’re looking for musical longevity, look no further than America’s most wanted country outlaw, Willie Nelson.
-He turns 82 this year, and he’s still recording and touring like he was twenty years ago.
+At 85 years old, he’s still recording and touring like he was twenty years ago.
 And twenty years before that.
 Pick any Hall of Fame member, and they’ve probably written a song or two with the Red Headed Stranger.
 Here are our favorites.

 10. “Beer For My Horses” – with Toby Keith